Ayon-SSP/Artical_temp/README.md

 # Multiple Decorators in Python

-In simple terms if a function has multiple decoraters to a single function we call it as chaning of decoraters.
+In simple terms if a function has multiple decoraters we call it as chaning of decoraters or Multiple Decorators.
 #### code structure for Multiple Decorators in python
 ```
 @Dec_1